coletonodonnell/coleton.io/content/posts/algo.md

 |:--:|
 | *Sourced from [VisualGo](https://visualgo.net/en/list)* |

 Each of these elements are called a **Node.** A Node contains an element and a pointer to another Node.
 This goes on and on until the pointer points to a `nullptr` (i.e. points to nothing.)
-An exame Node object in C++ would look like this:
+An example Node object in C++ would look like this:

 ```cpp
 #include <iostream>